Boasting of its German immigrant heritage, the Manning Hausbarn Heritage Park in Manning, Iowa houses iconic cultural landmarks

 Built in the 1910s, the Leet/Hassler Farmstead finds a place in the National Register of Historic Places.
 Once owned by wealthy farmers, William A. Leet and Frederick H. Hassler, the farmstead affords a one and a half story craftsman style bungalow with a three-bay garage, a braced-rafter gambrel-roofed barn, hog house, chicken house, scale house and boar house.
 The boar house is said to have housed an award-winning swine.
 There are also two rock planters, a birdbath and a fish pond constructed by a local mason and dating back to 1916.
 The bungalow still features the original flooring, woodwork and decorative interior accents along with plumbing and light fixtures.

 Not exactly a cultural landmark, the Konferenz Centre with its Hansen Hall, dining room and industrial kitchen makes the facility a popular venue for social gatherings like family reunions and weddings as well as business conferences.
 The Roten Bar Tavern and accompanying courtyard is open every Thursday evening, often with music, food and drinks special for the community to gather and enjoy good company.
-Less than a decade old, the center ideally complements the Manning Hausbarn Heritage Park.
+The center ideally complements the Manning Hausbarn Heritage Park.
+To start planning your visit head to www.germanhausbarn.com/tours/.